inversify/InversifyJS/wiki/architecture.md

 # Architecture overview

-This page has been created to make the contributors life easier.
+This page has been created to make the contributor's lives easier.

 The internal architecture of InversifyJS is heavily influenced by [Ninject](https://github.com/ninject/Ninject).
 Being influenced does not mean that both architectures are identical.
 In fact, both architectures are quite different since C# and JavaScript are really different programming languages.
 However, the terms used to describe some elements of the library and the phases of resolution process are not that different.